farm-ng/amiga-dev-kit/website/docs/tutorials/virtual_joystick/01_template_starter.md

 ## Set up your Amiga brain template

-Follow the instructions in [**Developing Custom Applications**](/brain/custom-applications.mdx) to clone and set up the app template amiga-app-template.
+Follow the instructions in [**Developing Custom Applications**](/docs/brain/custom-applications.mdx) to clone and set up an application from the [**amiga-app-template**](https://github.com/farm-ng/amiga-app-template).

+Be sure not to skip the [Customizing an app](/docs/brain/brain-apps#customizing-an-app) required to properly configure the library and app you are creating.

 :::tip
-Feel free to choose any repository name, but it's recommended to go with `virtual-joystick`.
+Feel free to choose any repository name, but it's recommended to go with something like `joystick_tutorial` for the repository.
+That difference will make it easier to differentiate between the [`farm-ng/virtual-joystick`](https://github.com/farm-ng/virtual-joystick) example and your own implementation if they both get cloned onto the same machine.

+We will assume this is the case in the tutorial.
 :::

 ## Rename the `TemplateApp`